-We will only get it by teaching John that consequences come with choices and the more that I’m willing to control John’s world when I can because when he’s 17 or 18 I don’t have too many tools left right.
-I don’t have a lot of control a lot of John’s world’s out of my control so a lot of that depends I’ve got to really make sure I pay attention to that early on that makes sense so finally and this is one of the the pieces that this is one of the pieces that is most important for you to in a practical way to master is that if I neglect learning this lesson about responding to John and arguing with John and feeding John and negotiating with John if I neglect to learn that lesson.
+We will only get it by teaching John that consequences come with choices and the more that I’m willing to control John’s world when I can because when he’s 17 or 18 I don’t have too many tools left-right.
+I don’t have a lot of control a lot of John’s world’s out of my control so a lot of that depends I’ve got to make sure I pay attention to that early on that makes sense so finally and this is one of the pieces that is most important for you to in a practical way to master is that if I neglect to learn this lesson about responding to John and arguing with John and feeding John and negotiating with John if I neglect to learn that lesson.